apluslms/aplus-course-template/start_here/course_structure.rst

 Exercises
 ---------
+Do we need all different exercises here?
+Is this a bit duplicate information to the A+ manual?
+Maybe one or two working examples would be sufficient if this is suppose to be a very boilerplate / bare-minimum start guide?

 The **exercises** contains the course exercises, which are invoked through the `.. submit::`, `.. acos-submit::` and some other directives designed to submit exercises to the `mooc-grader <https://github.com/apluslms/mooc-grader>`_.
 As you can see in this course template each exercise is stored